shadowga/website/_docs/index.md

 ---
 We're a modern creative server for Minecraft.
 We give members every command they need to powerfully build and enjoy our server without meeting any requirements.

-### Features
-We aim to provide the best experience for every member on our server.
-This means adding useful features and big changes depending on what they want in a server.
-Several extensions are installed, from essential commands like WorldEdit to customisation interfaces.

-- **Quick and easy.** Members can come onto the server and build whenever they want.
-We don't have any time restrictions and there isn't any application required to start helping our community.

-- **Do anything you want.** Our server has the least possible amount of rules to give our members a feeling of freedom.
-There are no restrictions to what you can build, we just ask that your builds mind other people.
-We respect privacy, so members are allowed to build as close or as far away from the starting point as they want.

-- **Efficient administration.** Rule breakers can be easily tracked thanks to our administration team, which is given powerful tools that allow it to enforce rules on our server.
-Any grief caused by members can be easily fixed, we have a reliable logging system.
-Administrators can control the server when they aren't playing the game with panels like telnet.

-- **Free and open.** You don't need building expertise or any skills to join.
-Our server is public to all and so is our online community, the forum.
-We allow you to chat with other server members on the go with our Discord server.

 ## Server
 Our Minecraft server is what we're built around.
 We provide operator permissions for anyone without hassle, an assortment of plugins, and powerful tools for building and administration.